Appdynamics/Command-Watcher-Extension/README.md

 Before the extension is installed, the prerequisites mentioned [here](https://community.appdynamics.com/t5/Knowledge-Base/Extensions-Prerequisites-Guide/ta-p/35213) need to be met.
 Please do not proceed with the extension installation if the specified prerequisites are not met

 ## Installation
-1. Run "mvn clean install"
+1. Run "mvn clean install" from "CommandWatcherRepo"
 1. Unzip the contents of CommandWatcher-\<version\>.zip file (&lt;CommandWatcherRepo&gt; / targets) and copy the directory to `<your-machine-agent-dir>/monitors`.
 2. Edit config.yml file and provide the required configuration (see Configuration section)
 3. Restart the Machine Agent.